Learning Concept-Driven Logical Rules for Interpretable and Generalizable Medical Image Classification: Experiments

 \subsubsection{Model interpretability analysis:}

 To illustrate that CRL could generate meaningful logical rules, we present the rules obtained from both skin disease diagnosis and WBC classification tasks, as illustrated in~\cref{fig:rule_explanation}.
 For skin disease diagnosis, we observe that concepts \texttt{Telangiectasia}, \texttt{Ulcer} and \texttt{Crust} are associated with \textit{Malignant}, aligning with established clinical knowledge~\cite{dermatology}.
 In case of WBC classification, the rules indicate that \textit{Lymphocytes} are characterized by a \texttt{High NC ratio} and a \texttt{Round nucleus}, while \textit{Neutrophils} typically exhibit \texttt{Pink granules} and \texttt{Dense chromatin}, consistent with clinical observations~\cite{wbcatt}.
-The case studies demonstrate that CRL can effectively extract concept-based logical rules that are clinically meaningful.
+The case studies demonstrate that CRL can effectively extract concept-based logical rules that are clinically meaningful, offering both local concept explanations and global rule explanations for the entire medical dataset.